• Skip to primary navigation

 For the passion fruit curd

 • Combine and mix the ingredients.
-In a heat proof bowl, combine the butter with the sugar and mix until blended.
-Then add the passion fruit juice, eggs and egg yolk.
+In a heat-proof bowl, combine the butter with the sugar, passion fruit juice, eggs and egg yolk.
 Use a whisk to blend until it’s as smooth as possible.
-(It will likely have little lumps from the butter.
-That’s okay!)

 • Cook, cool and add the mixture to the crust.
 Place the bowl over a pot it fits snugly into, with a couple of inches of water in it.
 (Be sure the bottom of the bowl doesn’t touch the water.)
-Turn the heat to medium and whisking often, cook until the mixture is thick — it should coat the back of a spoon when it’s ready, about 15 minutes.
-Let it cool to room temperature and then pour it evenly over the crust.
-Refrigerate until it’s set, about 1 hour.
+Turn the heat to low and whisking often, cook until the mixture is thick — it should coat the back of a spoon when it’s ready, about 15 minutes.

 For the the ganache